outseta/outseta-toolkit/README.md

 // Selects variant `Active` when slug is present in skills
 // Selects variant `Inactive` when slug is not present in skills
-// ℹ️ **NOTE:** Requires a `slug` property on the component export function toggleSkillTag(Component): ComponentType {
+// ℹ️ **NOTE:** Requires a `slug` property on the component export function toggleSkillTag(Component): React.ComponentType {
   return custom.toggleProperty(Component, "Skills", {
     value: "props.slug", // e.g. one of: `JavaScript`, `Design`, `Marketing`,
     trueVariant: "Active",